bluealpha-labs/website/src/content/articles/what-is-media-mix-modeling.md

 When combined, incrementality and MMM provide a comprehensive view of marketing performance.
 While MMMs track overall effectiveness across various channels, incrementality focuses on the added value of individual efforts.
 As you can imagine this synergy helps businesses fine-tune their strategies, ensuring that every marketing dollar spent is driving real, measurable results.
 In essence, incrementality complements MMM by offering a more precise look at how different marketing activities influence success.

-Download our free white paper:

-“**_Understanding Incrementality Testing for Marketing and Financial Success_**”

 ## How CMOs Can Apply MMM to Their Marketing Strategy